At Bucknell, students have the opportunity to delve into a variety of independent and course-related Africana research and projects like these.

 Sugar Mills Project

 On May 1, 2017, Bucknell commemorated the 1875 graduation of Bucknell's first African-American student, Edward McKnight Brawley, and a 1958 visit to campus by Rev. Dr. Martin Luther King, Jr. with a bronze statue.
 Located on the Humanities Quad by Vaughn Literature Building, the sculpture shows Brawley's likeness and contains inspirational quotes on its sides.
 Professor Joe Meiser, (art & art history) designed and sculpted the commemorative bust.
 The project was made possible through the generous support of the Office of the President and the Black Alumni Association.
-The Brawley Bust Project was a collaboration between Joe Meiser, Provost Barbara Altmann, the Griot Institute, Development & Alumni Relations, Communications, Facilities and the Samek Art Museum.
+The Brawley Bust Project was a collaboration between Joe Meiser, the Office of the Provost, the Griot Institute, Development & Alumni Relations, Communications, Facilities and the Samek Art Museum.

 The Bucknell Civil Rights Project on Omeka a collection of Bucknell's records from the Civil Rights era.
 It provides documentation of civil rights issues at Bucknell, Bucknell's NAACP chapter and scholarship opportunities for black students, information on African American speakers that visited the University, materials on exchange programs Bucknell participated in with historically black universities, the University's ongoing attempt to increase diversity, and the difficulties that black students at a predominantly white university during this time period often faced.